Here are 5 ways to teach teens to be thinkers, not parrots.

 - Teens may also enjoy learning Logic in fun, game format with Micah’s FREE Logic course.
 If they are into music, they can log music hours and get philosophic ideas with Micah’s popular podcast: Top 40 Philosophy.

 *Include a basic Apologetics course in their homeschool high school curriculum.
 7Sisters offers a FREE, interesting apologetic series from Good Answers Ministries.
-Each lesson is a voice-over powerpoint that is understandable and requires NO background in apologetics or preparation time.
+Each lesson is YouTube video that is understandable and requires NO background in apologetics or preparation time.

 *Give them real-life and paper role models.
 Involve them in service projects with wise leaders, get involved as a family with good causes and church activities, read books about brave and good people.
 With a variety of solid role models, teens have a better picture of what brave and wise adulthood looks like.